-Highland Tattoo Removal has invested in the best tattoo removal system currently available in the world today, the Quanta Q-Plus C EVO.
+Highland Tattoo Removal has invested in the best tattoo removal system currently available in Scotland, a Quanta Q-Plus C EVO.

 This machine has both Nd:YAG and Ruby laser sources to give a total of 3 Q-Switched wavelengths to effect successful tattoo removal quickly and safely.